Lake Tauca: Related events

-Lakes also formed (or expanded) in the Atacama at that time; highstands in Lejía Lake began rising after 11,480 ± 70 BP, and in Salar Aguas Calientes high-water levels lasted until 8,430 ± 75 BP.
+Lakes also formed (or expanded) in the Atacama at that time, and salt flats experienced increased flooding.
+Lejía Lake began rising after 11,480 ± 70 BP, and in Salar Aguas Calientes high-water levels lasted until 8,430 ± 75 BP.
 Highstands in Laguna Khota occurred around 12,500 and 11,000 BP.
-The formation of a lake at Salar de Llamara and some Salar de Atacama highstands are associated with Lake Tauca and the Coipasa highstand.
-Traces of the Tauca humid episode have been found at Salar Pedernales, past 26° south latitude.
+The formation of a lake at Salar de Llamara and some Salar de Atacama highstands are associated with Lake Tauca, the Minchin humid period and the Coipasa highstand.
+Traces of the Tauca and Coipasa humid episodes have been found at Salar Pedernales and in the Rio Turbio valley, respectively; past 26° south latitude.
+Between 23,000 and 14,600 a lake formed at Laguna Pozuelos.
 Lake Tauca's highstand correlates with river terraces in Peru's Pisco River; terraces dated 24,000–16,000 BP in its tributary, the Quebrada Veladera; enlarged drainage systems in the Quebrada Veladera; a humid period at Lake Junin, and new soil formation in the pampas south of the Quinto River in Argentina and in the Ahorcado river valley in Peru.
 During the second Central Andean Pluvial Event, soils also formed in a wetland of northern Chile.
+The CAPE climate change also formed ecosystems inhabited by now-extinct megafauna.

 During the Tauca phase, water levels in Laguna Miscanti were higher than today; shorelines formed from an event in Ch'iyar Quta and Lake Tuyajto; saline lakes formed in the Lipez area, and water levels rose in the Guayatayoc-Salinas Grandes basin, in Laguna de Suches in Peru and lakes at Uturuncu and Lazufre.
 Some Atacama Altiplano lake levels increased by 30 to 50 m, Lake levels rose in Laguna Mar Chiquita, Laguna La Salada Grande in the Cordillera Oriental and Salina de Bebedero in Argentina.